Dr. Christine Ludl | Associated Researcher

 Representation(s) of mobility, personal ambition and social prestige.
 Migrants from the Senegal River Valley travelling between their countries of origin and France.

-This Ph.D. thesis explores the representation(s) and imaginations of migrants from the Senegal River Valley traveling between their countries of origin and France.
-The project pursues a twofold objective: Firstly, to account for recent transformations of representation(s) of power, legitimacy, and success, as well as for a diversification of ways to accede to social prestige, as they have been observed in various African countries.
+Christine Ludl’s Ph.D. thesis explores the representation(s) and imaginations of migrants from the Senegal River Valley traveling between their countries of origin and France.
+The project pursues a twofold objective: Firstly, to account for transformations of representation(s) of power, legitimacy, and success, as well as for a diversification of ways to accede to social prestige, as they have been observed in various African countries.
 Secondly, to further develop a theoretical and methodological framework for the analysis of representation(s) and the imagination and to provide a detailed understanding of the relations between culture, politics and representation(s).
 The study draws on an interdisciplinary theoretical framework building on anthropology, social psychology and (the) philosophy (of culture), leading to a methodological framework that combines non directive interview with the analysis of cultural performances.
-It aims at reconsidering the important role of traveling, shown by classical works on migrations from this region, which frequently, and in a rather essentialist manner, conceive of migration as a “tradition” or as “initiation rituals”.
-In contrast to that, the study highlights their interdependence with recent social, economic and political dynamics in host and sending countries.
-It reveals new forms of conceiving the relations between mobility and social prestige, especially in relation to time, as well as ambiguities and contradictions stemming from of social and power relations during the migration process.
-However, the study also shows the ways in which the migrants deal with these ambiguities, leading to a coherent “narration of the self”.
+The thesis reveals new forms of conceiving the relations between mobility and social prestige, especially in relation to time, but also the ambiguities and contradictions stemming from of social and power relations during migration and the ways in which the migrants deal with these ambiguities.

 Prof. Dr. Nils Diederich (Freie Universität Berlin) / Prof. Dr. Denis-Constant Martin (CERI-Sciences Po Paris)

-- Reconfiguring Representation(s) and Infrastructures of Urban Citizenship: Migration and Urban Regeneration in Post-Apartheid Johannesburg (South Africa).
+- Representations and Infrastructures of Citizenship: Mobility, Migration and Urban Regeneration in Post-Apartheid Johannesburg (South Africa).

 - A conceptual history and epistemology of Representation(s).